mainto/n8n-puppeteer-extra/README.md

 ## ⚙️ Environment Variables

-When deploying your custom image, set the following environment variables (e.g., in Docker Compose, Kubernetes, or your host environment) to allow n8n Code nodes to load external modules:
+When deploying this custom n8n image, set the following environment variables (e.g., in Docker Compose, Kubernetes, or your host environment) to allow n8n Code nodes to load external modules:

 ```yaml
 environment: